Skip to main content

 This presentation will provide insights into the current position of the U.S. cotton industry in global markets and discuss strategies for maintaining and expanding market share.

-Speaker: Abigail Hoelscher, Analyst, Plains Cotton Cooperative Association.
-Lubbock, Texas.
+Speaker: Abigail Hoelscher, Analyst, Plains Cotton Cooperative Association, Lubbock, Texas.

 Grains Luncheon: Beyond the Algorithms: Farm Broadcasting and the Business of Trust